hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 **Removing Entries from a Map**

-You can use DELETE call to remove an entry.
-A sample DELETE call is shown below with its returns.
+You can use a DELETE call to remove an entry.
+A sample DELETE call is shown below with its response.

 ```plain
 $ curl -v -X DELETE http://10.20.17.1:5701/hazelcast/rest/maps/mapName/foo